Shawn Mendes: 2016–2017: Illuminate

 On January 21, 2016, Mendes made his acting debut on The CW's The 100 third-season premiere.
 He later announced his second world tour as a headliner, the Shawn Mendes World Tour, which started in March 2016 and sold out 38 shows in North America and Europe within minutes.

 Mendes released "Treat You Better", the lead single from his second studio album, in June 2016.
 In the US, the single reached the top 10 on the Billboard Hot 100, became his second single to peak atop both the Adult Contemporary and Adult Pop Songs chart, and was certified triple platinum.
 It also went top 10 in the UK.
 The album, Illuminate, was released on September 23, 2016, and debuted at number one on the US Billboard 200 with 145,000 equivalent album units, including 121,000 in pure album sales and was certified platinum.
 It debuted atop the charts in Canada, becoming his second number one album in his home country.
 "Mercy" was released as the second single on August 18, 2016, which entered the top 20 in the US and the UK and was certified double platinum.
 Mendes released the live album Live at Madison Square Garden in December 2016.
 He appeared as the musical guest on Saturday Night Live, December 3, 2016.

 In April 2017, Mendes embarked on his Illuminate World Tour, which sold-out arenas around the world such as Los Angeles' Staples Center and London's The O2 Arena.
 He released the single "There's Nothing Holdin' Me Back" on April 20, 2017, included on his Illuminate deluxe edition.
-The song was Mendes' third single to reach the top 10 in the US and third single to reach number one on both the Adult Contemporary and Adult Pop Songs chart.
+The song was Mendes's third single to reach the top 10 in the US and third single to reach number one on both the Adult Contemporary and Adult Pop Songs chart.
 In August 2017, he became the first artist under 20 years old to have three number-one songs on the Billboard Adult Pop Songs chart.
 In November 2017, Mendes became the first artist to have three number-one songs on the Billboard Adult Contemporary chart before turning 20 years old, an unprecedented feat since the founding of the chart more than 50 years ago.

 Mendes was listed among Time's The 30 Most Influential Teens of 2016 and made his first appearance on Forbes's 30 Under 30 2016: Music.
 He topped Billboard's 21 Under 21 list in 2017, after his two albums topped the Billboard 200 and his single "There's Nothing Holding Me Back" became his fifth top 20 on the Billboard Hot 100.